Instance Generation for Patient-to-room Assignment and Admission Scheduling Based on Real Hospital Data: Feasibility problem

-The \ac{ssp} is in general $\mathcal{NP}$-complete \cite{Garey_1990}, but polynomially solvable cases exist.
-If the corresponding \ac{ssp} instance is solvable in polynomial time, we can decide it's feasibility for each $ b \in \{\nf, \dots, \sum_{r \in \R} \croom - \nm \} $.
-Since the number of possible values for $ b $ is polynomial in the size of the \ac{pra} instance, \cref{cor:ssp_pra} implies that we can determine in polynomial time whether the \ac{pra} instance is feasible.

-One polynomial case arises if $\mathcal{A}$ forms a superincreasing sequence.
-A sequence $a_1, \dots, a_n$ is called superincreasing if $\sum_{i = 1}^j a_i \leq a_{j+1}$ for $j = 1, \dots, n-1$.
-In this case, \ac{ssp} can be solved by a greedy algorithm \cite{alfonsin_1998}.
-Furthermore, \ac{ssp} is solvable in polynomial time if $\mathcal{A}$ is an arithmetic sequence, i.e., if $a_i = a_1 + (i-1)j$ for $i =2, \dots, n$ and $j \in \N$, cf. \cite{alfonsin_1998}.
-Therefore, the feasibility problem of \ac{pra} is polynomially solvable if the room capacities form a superincreasing or arithmetic sequence.
+Additional polynomial cases can be derived from \ac{ssp}, \ac{bkp}, and Frobenius Problem.
+Similarly to \ac{ssp}, \ac{pra} asks for a subset $S \subseteq \R$ of the rooms whose total capacity lies in $\{ \nf, \dots, \ctotal - \nm \}$. \ac{ssp} is polynomially solvable, for example, if the items $\{a_1, \dots, a_n\}$ form a superincreasing sequence, i.e. if $\sum_{i = 1}^j a_i \leq a_{j+1}$ for $j = 1, \dots, n-1$, or if the items form an arithmetic sequence, i.e., if $a_i = a_1 + (i-1)j$ for $i =2, \dots, n$ and $j \in \N$, cf. \cite{alfonsin_1998}.
+Consequently, the feasibility problem of \ac{pra} is polynomially solvable if the room capacities form a superincreasing or arithmetic sequence.
+Another polynomial case is if the room capacities form a chain since \ac{bkp} can be solved in polynomial time, if the weights $w_i$ form a chain, i.e. if $w_i$ divides $w_{i+1}$ for $i = 1, \dots, n-1$, cf. \cite{Verhaegh_1997}.

-Another related problem is the\ac{bkp}.
-Given $n$ element types with a profit $p_i \in \N$, a weight $w_i \in \N$, and an upper bound $u_i \in \N$ on the availability of type $i =1, \dots, n$, as well as a knapsack capacity $c \in \N$.
-The \ac{bkp} asks if there exists a multiset $S \subseteq \{1, \dots,n \}$ such that the capacity constraint $\sum_{i \in S} w_i \leq c$ is fulfilled, there are no more than $u_i$ items of type $i$ in $S$, and $\sum_{i \in S} p_i$ is maximized \cite{Verhaegh_1997}.
-The \ac{bkp} and \ac{ssp} are equivalent: Given an instance of \ac{ssp} defined by a multiset $\mathcal{A}= \{a_1, \dots, a_n\}$ and $b$, an equivalent instance of \ac{bkp} can be constructed by defining for each $a_i \in \mathcal{A'}$ with $\mathcal{A}'$ being the underlying set of $\mathcal{A}$, an elements type $j$ with $p_j = w_j = a_i$ and $u_j$ equal to the multiplicity of $a_i$ in $\mathcal{A}$.
-The knapsack capacity is $b$.
-Now, the instance of \ac{ssp} is feasible if and only if the \ac{bkp} instance has a feasible solution with objective value $b$.
-It follows, that polynomial cases for \ac{bkp} can be transferred to \ac{ssp} and thus, to \ac{pra}.

-The \ac{bkp} can be solved in polynomial time, if the weights $w_1, \dots, w_n$ form a chain, that means $w_i \vert w_{i+1}$ for $i = 1, \dots, n-1$.
-Consequently, \ac{pra} can be solved in polynomial time if the room capacities $c_1, \dots, c_{\vert \R \vert}$ form a chain, whereby several rooms of the same capacity may occur \cite{Verhaegh_1997}.\\